Our Living Promise...

 St. Louis has cherished its world-class Saint Louis Zoo for over 100 years.
 We're justifiably proud of the Zoo's history and its undeniable quality.
 And we're equally dedicated to its future.

-Now as we embark on our next 100 years, we want to ensure our prominence among America's zoological treasures.
-Our goals are to provide the highest standards of animal care; to create modern, dynamic exhibits; to enhance the nation's best visitor experience; to continue leading in wildlife conservation; to strengthen our physical infrastructure; to augment our staffing; and to generate sufficient financial resources to make these goals achievable.
+As we embarked on our next 100 years, we wanted to ensure our prominence among America's zoological treasures.
+Our goals were to provide the highest standards of animal care; to create modern, dynamic exhibits; to enhance the nation's best visitor experience; to continue leading in wildlife conservation; to strengthen our physical infrastructure; to augment our staffing; and to generate sufficient financial resources to make these goals achievable.

 Creating Dynamic Exhibits...

 At its core, the Zoo experience celebrates the relationship between visitors and animals.
 The Saint Louis Zoo has always prided itself on the quality of its exhibits and its ability to bring people closer to the animal kingdom.
 Listed below are some of the new exhibits included in the campaign.

 McDonnell Polar Bear Point - Completed in 2015